OWASP/ASVS/5.0/en/0x50-V50-Web-Frontend-Security.md

 ## V50.1 Site Isolation Architecture

-To leverage the benefits of cross-origin isolation, separate applications should be hosted on distinct hostnames.
+To leverage the benefits of same-origin isolation, separate applications should be hosted on distinct hostnames.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |